pythonarcade/arcade/doc/example_code/example_summaries.rst

 Source: :ref:`line_of_sight`

-This code demonstrates the concept of creating a line of sight between two entities in a game using the Arcade library.
-The `on_draw` method uses the `arcade.has_line_of_sight` function to determine if there are any obstacles blocking the line of sight between the player and the enemy.
-If there are no obstacles, a red line is drawn between the player and the enemy to indicate visibility; otherwise, a white line is drawn.
-This concept is commonly used in game development for implementing visibility and obstruction mechanics.
+This Python code demonstrates how to use the Arcade library to create a simple video game where the player character can interact with enemies and a changing environment.
+It showcases key concepts in game development like sprites, game physics, movement controlled by key presses, and view port management for scrolling.
+The key aspect demonstrated by this script is the 'line of sight' mechanic.
+An interactive line is drawn between the player and each enemy, changing color if there is an obstruction in the path - such as a wall.
+This allows the player to visually assess whether their character's line of sight is blocked or not.

 maze_depth_first.py
 -------------------